QuentinRa/blog.quentinra.dev/programming-languages/mobile/android/others/net.md

     .build()
 ```

-The SimpleCookieJar is a class that is storing cookies received from the server, and loads them in the next requests.
+The SimpleCookieJar is a class that stores cookies received from the server, and loads them in the next requests.
 </div><div>

 ```